freeorion/freeorion-sdk/README.md

 can be found in the `build` directory.

-If you have any questions or problems please feel free to create an [issue].
+If you have any questions or problems please feel free to create an [Issue].

 ## Homepage